Hundreds attend DEQ hearing on Nestle water pumping permit

 Aside from the environmental aspects, others at the meeting weren't happy about Nestle lining their pockets off a natural resource.

-“They are not paying very much annually for the right to do this, so it’s an outrage really,” said Joyce Petrakavitz.
+"They are not paying very much annually for the right to do this," said Joyce Petrakavitz.
+"It's an outrage really."

 Nestle currently only has to pay the DEQ $200 annually for a water usage fee.

-Even though Nestle is the first bottling company asking to pump water at this rate, other people have done this.
-Farmers regularly pump water at this rate for a crop, but some argued Wednesday that that’s okay because it goes back into the ground and doesn’t leave Michigan.
+Even though Nestle is the first bottling company asking to pump water at this rate, other people have done it.
+Farmers regularly pump water at this rate for crops, but some argued Wednesday that that's okay, because the water returns to the ground and doesn't leave Michigan.

-The chance for public comment ends next Friday, April 21 at 5 p.m.
-At that time the DEQ takes all of their information and makes a decision whether or not to allow the permit.
+The chance for public comment ends next Friday, April 21, at 5 p.m.
+At that time the DEQ takes all of their information and makes a decision whether to grant the permit.